connorwforsyth/AdelleYenVue/docs/README.md

-## Communications based in Melbourne, Australia.
+## Communications & Community based in Melbourne, Australia.
 Working with Non-Profits to expand their connection to community.

 [Work](/work/) <br />General writing and opinions.